 The RfII plenum sets up a work programme and committees or working groups to prepare RfII reports and recommendations on selected topics.
 As of November 2017 the following projects have been implemented:

-With the growth in digital research data, new challenges arise for quality concepts and quality assurance.
-It is not only necessary to ensure the integrity of specific data sets.
+With the growth in digital research data, new challenges arise in terms of quality concepts and quality assurance for these data and for the methods in which they contribute to scientific value creation.
+Not only the integrity of concrete data sets must be guaranteed .
 In fact, the digitality of research makes it necessary to ensure data quality is maintained in every step of the so-called “data life cycle”.
 The quality of data management, metadata, standards, and tools, including the corresponding publication, dissemination, and communication cultures, are caught up in a whirlwind of new options and negotiation processes due to the digital transformation.
-In its position paper PERFORMANCE THROUGHT DIVERSITY, the RfII presented initial recommendations to ensure all stakeholders share responsibility for quality and will provide more detailed recommendations in a second position paper.
+In its position paper PERFORMANCE THROUGH DIVERSITY, the RfII presented initial recommendations to ensure all stakeholders share responsibility for quality and will provide more detailed recommendations in a second position paper.

 New approaches to the digitisation of science and consolidation of information infrastructures are being created not only in Germany, but at the European level as well.
 The RfII monitors these developments, among others the European Open Science Cloud (EOSC), to provide science and scientific policy with advice in the upcoming stages.
 Furthermore, the RfII wishes to support the development and communication of German positions in European and international debates – taking into account the objectives and approaches of various German stakeholders.